viksharma04/jarjarquant/README.md

 ## Installation

-To install JarJarQuant, use pip:
+To install jarjarquant, use pip:

 ```bash
 pip install jarjarquant